lpfgarcia/C4.5-Tree-Forest-Classifier-Implementation-Guide/README.md

 ![split](Split4.2.png)

-If you're not excited by now, this topic is probably less interesting for you than it is to me, or you're probably learning this because it's mandatory.
+If you're not excited by now, this topic is probably less interesting to you than it is to me, or you're probably learning this because it's mandatory.
 In that case, congratulations for making it so far!
 Otherwise, there's still more to come!

 ## Part 5: The tree!
 ### 5.0 - Description